wolfmanjm/kivy-smoothie-host/README.md

 ### Autostart Smoopi (Optional)

-To autostart smoopi on boot but run as the sysop user follow these directions...
+To autostart smoopi on boot but run as the pi user follow these directions.
+(Assuming you are using stretch)...
-(if using a rasbian installation replace user sysop with pi)
+(if using a kivypie installation replace user pi with sysop)

 1. Install runit (sudo apt-get install runit).
 On Raspbian Stretch also do ```sudo apt-get install runit-systemd```
-2. in the sysop home directory run ```tar xvf INSTALLDIR/runit_setup.tar``` (where INSTALLDIR is where you checked out the smoopi source)
+2. in the /home/pi directory run ```tar xvf ./smoopi/runit-setup-stretch.tar``` (presuming you checked out the smoopi source into /home/pi/smoopi)
-3. sudo ln -s /home/sysop/sv/smoopi /etc/service (or sudo ln -s /home/pi/sv/smoopi if not using kivypie)
+3. sudo ln -s /home/pi/sv/smoopi /etc/service

 To allow Smoopi to connect to the smoothie when auto start by runit you need to do this...